Coen-Grotenhuijs/software-guidebook/manuscript/infrastructure-architecture.md

-## Infrastructure Architecture {#sample-guidebook-infrastructure-architecture}This section provides information about the infrastructure architecture of the techtribes.je website.
+## Infrastructure Architecture {#infrastructure-architecture}This section provides information about the infrastructure architecture of the techtribes.je website.

 ### Live environment